jadrian-abramovitch/NHL-Scraper/README.md

 Built With
 ----------
-Python 3 and All of the packages listed above
+Python 3 and all of the packages listed above

 Authors
 -------